 ARE LOCKERS AVAILABLE FOR STORING PROHIBITED ITEMS?

-At this point, lockers are not available on the Festival Grounds; however, we are still researching the availability of securing a locker facility with associated user fees.
+Lockers are not available on the Festival Grounds.
 If your item appears on the list above, we highly suggest you leave it in your car to avoid it being confiscated or entry refused.
 No items will be “checked in” except for firearms, knives and lost and found items.

 IS TAILGATING OR OVERNIGHT PARKING ALLOWED?